 Wahpekute Lodge - Order of the Arrow

 The Order of the Arrow was founded in 1915 at Treasure Island Scout Camp, which was near Philadelphia, Pennsylvania.
 It was founded by Dr. E. Urner Goodman and Carrol A. Edson.
 They saw that other scout camps had honor societies and so they wanted to create one for their camp.
-It is a youth run organization.
-To contact the Wahpekute Lodge click on the member's page below for the Lodge Adviser, Steve Knuth
+Wahpekute Lodge serves more than 380 members across 14 counties in the Twin Valley Council.
+Wahpekute Lodge is part of Section C 1-A. Wahpekute Lodge is The Lodge of the Year for Section C 1-A. To contact the Wahpekute Lodge click on the member's page below for the Lodge Adviser, Steve Knuth

 Troop OA Reps

 Does your troop have an OA Representative?
 Senior Patrol Leaders - it is your duty to choose an OA member from your troop to bring news from the chapter meeting to your troop meeting.
 If your troop does not have one, someone will be in contact with you.